sendgrid/sendgrid-ruby/tutorials/slack_integration.md

 ### Overview

-This tutorial will go over how to setup a simple integration with Slack that allows us to send email using a slack slash command.
+This tutorial will go over how to set up a simple integration with Slack that allows us to send email using a slack slash command.
 You'll need the following to complete this tutorial.

 * SendGrid API Key
 * Slack OAuth Token